Tri-Academy wins first game | Newberry Observer

-NEWBERRY — Tri-Academy was victorious tonight in their first away game at Cathedral Academy, winning 50-22.
+NEWBERRY — The Tri-Academy Eagles won their first game this season against Cathedral Academy, winning 50-22

+“We were extremely pleased with our effort last night from start to finish.
+We were much improved in just about every aspect of the game.
+The guys made a commitment to being better blockers and tacklers last week and it paid off,” said Head Coach Dan Dickerson.

 Tri-Academy made it on the board first when Matt Hegler scored a touchdown with 10 minutes on the clock, and with a successful two point conversion, the team led 8-0.
 Five minutes later Tri-Academy would score again when Zach May made a touchdown, this time the two point conversion was no good.